Qiskit/RFCs/0000-classical-stores.md

 This RFC currently has a distinction between `Measure` which still uses the old `cargs` form and consequently writes into a `Clbit` instance, and `Store` that contains the memory locations inherently, and thus must be extracted by things like `DAGCircuit.apply_operation_back` (and would be easy to miss).
 The main reason not to expand `Measure` directly in this RFC is the complexity; `Measure` is an _exceptionally_ common operation (perhaps the only one that is almost guaranteed to be in a complete quantum program), and it's not yet clear what the full expansion path here should be.
-Allowing a direct measurement into an `Expr` would involve updating every consumer of `CircuitInstruction.clbits` to know that the values may not always be `Clbit` instances any more, which would be too breaking a change.
+Allowing a direct measurement into an `Expr` would involve updating every consumer of `CircuitInstruction.clbits` to know that the values may not always be `Clbit` instances anymore, which would be too breaking a change.
 For more discussion of potential ways in which `Measure` and `Store` may begin to look different in the future, see the "Give `Store` first-class support" heading.

 With the behaviour described in this RFC, the way to store a measurement result to an arbitrary `Expr` will be